overhide/overhide/docs/glossary.md

 *secrets* is an array, *secrets[0]* would be the first key pair of *secrets[0]<sub>pub</sub>* and *secrets[0]<sub>priv</sub>*.
 Keys from *secrets* can be used for:

 * hash salts
-* symmetric (AES) keys
+* symmetric keys
+* asymmetric keys
+* signature keys
 * identities
 * addresses

-*secrets* key pairs cannot be used for RSA asymmetric keys--not long enough--those are RSA generated; possibly with a secret as a seed.

 *secrets[?]<sub>priv</sub>* would be any/some secret from the array: domain/context specific.

+*overhide.js* promotes the use of such secrets via the concept of a "keyring": instead of user generated pass-phrases.

 #### broker